 The final step in this process is to stain or apply a fresh layer of paint to your deck.
 Despite what may seem like the obvious choice, and when you may be most inclined to do so, the early spring/summer seasons are not the ideal times to paint or stain your patio.
 Here’s why: wood absorbs humidity and new treatments have a better effect when its dry.
 The early spring may not be the most ideal time because it may cause cracking or peeling, and it will be difficult for the wood to avoid the treatment.
 In the summertime, the higher temperatures may cause the stain to evaporate too quickly and the stain may not penetrate the wood properly.

 Instead, you’ll want to apply stain or paint to your outside patio when temperatures are between 50 – 90 degrees.
 If at all possible, avoid applying in direct sunlight and do not apply any treatment if rain is forecast within the next 24 – 48 hours.

 This entire process could take several days, but will do a world of good, particularly if you are looking to maintain the value of your home.
 Exposure to Mother Nature becomes very important as the years go by, so you’ll want to take stock of your patio on a regular basis to assess its needs and plan for updates and every few years.

 Of course, you can hire us to do this for you.
 We offer powerwashing, sanding, staining, and/or painting for decks and other areas.
 Sign up below and request an estimate.

-We ensure that each of our painting projects is completely personalized to your needs and begins with a free on-site, no obligation consultation and an on-the-spot estimate.Schedule a Consult
+We ensure that each of our painting projects is completely personalized to your needs and begins with a no obligation on-site estimate and free color consultation.Schedule a Consult

 During the consultation we will discuss the areas you want to have done, review color selection and brands, preparation, options, and project budget.
 We will provide you with: